zrosenbauer/zrosenbauer/README.md

 - 🤖 I'm currently the Head of CloudOps at [@shoprunner](https://github.com/shoprunner)
 - 🔭 I’m working on building tools for developers at [@bluenovaio](https://github.com/bluenovaio)
+- 🏈 I'm a former (American) football player (fullback) turned coder (yes from head butting linebackers to head butting segfaults)
+- 🕶️ I currently reside in Austin, TX enjoying some much needed sun
+- 🧦 I used to live in the Windy City where I got my "tech" sealegs
+- 🐻 My heart is forever in Berlin (2-3x a year you can find me parked at [St. Oberholz](https://sanktoberholz.de/) enjoying some Kaffee)
 - 📫 How to reach me: [https://twitter.com/zrosenbauer](https://twitter.com/zrosenbauer)
 - 😄 Pronouns: He/Him/His